alpaddesai/FoundationsOfSoftwareEngineering/README.md

 Please download the executable in https://github.com/alpaddesai/AgileMethodology/releases for details.

-All images are either custom by Alpa D Desai.
+All images are custom by Alpa D Desai.

 ![image](AgileLifeCycle.png)